Entropy generation and momentum transfer in the superconductor-normal and normal-superconductor phase transformations and the consistency of the conventional theory of superconductivity: reversibility and the Meissner transition

 \section{reversibility and the Meissner transition}

 We next discuss how the conventional theory envisions the Meissner effect, the process where a normal metal in a magnetic field expels the magnetic field and becomes superconducting.
-Figure 7 shows the schematics, i.e. the inverse of Fig. 5.
+Figure 7 shows the schematics, i.e. the inverse process to the one shown in Fig. 5.

 In this case, the role of the Faraday field $E_F$ in the S region close to the phase boundary is to $decelerate$ the electrons in the supercurrent as they move deeper into the S region (by way of the phase boundary moving outward), and in the same region (within $\lambda_L$ of the phase boundary) impart counterclockwise momentum to the ions.
 The actual rotation of the body is clockwise, and the electrons joining the supercurrent acquire counterclockwise momentum in direction opposite to the force exerted on them by the Faraday electric field.
 How does the conventional theory explain these processes?